• $100M Book Club

 ๐Ÿ”ฅ The power insight

-• Failure reframed... but how do you protect new ideas from getting crushed by reality?
+• Failure wisdom gained... but how do you protect fragile new ideas?

 ๐Ÿงธ Example